Why Borghetto In Italy Is The Prettiest Village You Will Ever Visit

-Lake Garda is full of beautiful little towns and villages; some filled with quaint little cobbled streets and narrow buildings, their aged features causing people to stop and stare, others have mountainous views, fabulous hillside rambles and stunning lakeside restaurants where you can enjoy mouth-watering dishes with locally produced, seasonal treats.
+Lake Garda in Italy is full of beautiful little towns and villages.
+Some are filled with quaint little cobbled streets and narrow buildings, with aged features that cause people to stop and stare.
+Others have mountainous views, fabulous hillside rambles and stunning lakeside restaurants.
+In all settings, you will be able to enjoy mouth-watering dishes with locally produced, seasonal treats.

-At the heart of this splendid little village, runs the Mincio river, a 75km waterway running from Peschiera-del-Garda to Mantua (also known as Mantova), a UNESCO World Heritage Site.
+At the heart of this splendid little village, runs the Mincio river.
+This 75km waterway runs from Peschiera-del-Garda to Mantua (also known as Mantova), a UNESCO World Heritage Site.
 The Ponto Visconteo (the Visconti Bridge) is a focal point for the entrance to the village, and is where, each June, the festival of Love Knots (Festa del Nodo d’Amore) is hosted.

 History of Festa del Nodo d’ Amore

-Tortellini is a family favourite no matter where you head in Italy, but for the residents of both Borghetto and Valeggio, twinned villages on opposite sides of the Scaligero Castle, this pasta dish holds special meaning.
+Tortellini is a family favourite no matter where you head in Italy.
+However, for the residents of both Borghetto and Valeggio, twinned villages on opposite sides of the Scaligero Castle, this pasta dish holds special meaning.

-For locals, tortellini is also known as Nodo d’ Amore, or love knots after two lovers, comparable to Romeo and Juliet.
+For locals, tortellini is also known as Nodo d’ Amore, or love knots after two lovers.
+These lovers have a story comparable to that of Romeo and Juliet.

 At the end of the 13th century, war was common-place around this area of Northern Italy and military encampments were often constructed along the river.
-Legend has it that on one particular evening, a court jester shares with the troops a story about how beautiful nymphs who live just below the surface of the Mincio had been cursed and where now condemned to a life as evil, horrific-looking witches.
-On occasion, the spell would be lifted however, which meant that the nymphs would return to dry land and taunt the sleeping troops.
+Legend has it that on one particular evening, a court jester shared with the troops a story.
+This story was about the beautiful nymphs who live just below the surface of the Mincio.
+According to the jester, they had been cursed and were now condemned to a life as evil, horrific-looking witches.
+On occasion however, the spell would be lifted, which meant that the nymphs would return to dry land and taunt the sleeping troops.

-One evening, the commander of a troop, Malco, awoke to this spectacle but instead of being frightened he became mesmerised by one nymph in particular, the beauty Silvia.
-Caught underneath her spell, one night Malco confessed of his love for Silvia, and she responded with delight that she too, had fallen deeply in love with the captain.
+One evening, the commander of a troop, Malco, awoke to this spectacle.
+Instead of being frightened he became mesmerised by one nymph in particular, the beauty Silvia.
+Caught underneath her spell, Malco confessed his love for Silvia, and she responded with delight that she too, had fallen deeply in love with the captain.

-However, whilst Malco wanted Silvia to remain with him for eternity, her destiny meant that she would forever be banished to the river before each waking dawn.
-Before disappearing, she did however leave a parting gift for her love, a handkerchief tied in a knot, symbolising their undying love.
+Malco wanted Silvia to remain with him for eternity.
+However, her destiny meant that she would forever be banished to the river before each waking dawn.
+Before disappearing, she left a parting gift for her love, a handkerchief tied in a knot.
+This was to symbolise their undying love.

 The following day, events unfolded, and a party was arranged.
 Silvia returned undercover as a dancer but was spotted by others and called out for the witch everyone thought she was.
 Malco, driven by love, jumped to her defence giving her just enough time to escape the guards.
 For his actions, he was arrested and jailed, but luckily absconded to meet up with his love once more.

-Since that day, tortellini has become the symbol of this love and each June the Festa del Nodo d’Amore serves up over 550,000 pasta knots to those that have come together to celebrate this story of love.
+Since that day, tortellini has become the symbol of this love.
+Each June the Festa del Nodo d’Amore serves up over 550,000 pasta knots to celebrate this story of love.

 The Festival of Love Knots is not the only reason to visit this charming little village.
 If you are not fortunate enough to visit during the month of June do not despair.
 Spread across this delightful little hamlet, numerous restaurants are all ready to serve you a portion of the mouth-watering dish.
-Alternatively, if you have a passion for cooking, why not visit the local tortellini factory, where you can see for yourself exactly how these little golden knots of pasta are made.
+Alternatively, if you have a passion for cooking, why not visit the local tortellini factory.
+It is here that you can see for yourself exactly how these little golden knots of pasta are made.

-Once you have delved sufficiently into the culinary world, why not head up the hill and check out the views from the top of Scaligero Castle, or wander along the Visconti Bridge, to look out over the surrounding countryside.
+Once you have delved sufficiently into the culinary world, why not head up the hill and check out the views from the top of Scaligero Castle.
+Or maybe you would prefer a wander along the Visconti Bridge to look out over the surrounding countryside.

 Alternatively, if you are feeling in a sporty mood, why not hop on a bike and spend the afternoon cycling along the Mincio to either Peschiera-del-Garda or Mantua.

-Whatever you decide to do, Borghetto, ultimately is a tiny village with a big heart and whether you have a day or an hour to explore, no visit to Lake Garda would be complete without spending time here.
+Whatever you decide to do, Borghetto, ultimately is a tiny village with a big heart.
+Whether you have a day or an hour to explore, no visit to Lake Garda would be complete without spending time here.

 Have you visited Borghetto?
 Perhaps you know of another little village in Italy, set away from the prying eyes of heavy tourism that you believe others should be more aware of.
 If that’s the case we would love to hear about them.